-It is anticipated that 'Windfall' development gains will result in a small number of additional dwellings over the period of this Plan from small sites handled by the normal local planning process.
+It is anticipated that 'Windfall' development gains will result in a small number of additional dwellings over the period of this Plan from small sites determined through the normal local planning process.

-In addition to the sites allocated in WNDP in support of its overall development strategy there are some very specific and specialist housing needs that may need to be met during the timescale of the Plan.
+In addition to the sites allocated in WNDP in support of its overall development strategy there are some very specific and specialist housing needs that could be met during the timescale of the Plan.
 Provided that such developments meet with the strategy and policies outlined in the WNDP these may offer additional opportunities to the 3 large sites allocated in the WNDP.

-Four such opportunities that have been identified during the Consultations undertaken are:
+Four such opportunities have been identified: